 C. Additional HUD Eligibility Criteria

-HACC shall use the following standards to deny admission and/or terminate assistance to applicants and participants in the Section 8 Program.
+HACC shall use the following standards to deny admission and/or terminate assistance to applicants and participants in the HCVHCVP.

 1. Drug Related Eviction: HACC shall review residential history to determine if the Family has lived in federally assisted housing, and deny admission if any Family member was evicted from a federally assisted housing unit for drug related or violent criminal activities within five (5) years of the application date.
 An exception may be made if the member responsible for the eviction is no longer a member of the household due to long-term imprisonment or death.